PostgREST/postgrest/CONTRIBUTING.md

 * All fixes or features must have a test proving the improvement.

+* All features must document the new behavior.
+Critical fixes that introduce new behavior must be documented too.

 * All code must also pass a [linter](http://community.haskell.org/~ndm/hlint/) and [styler](https://github.com/jaspervdj/stylish-haskell) with no warnings.
 This helps enforce a uniform style for all committers.
 Continuous integration will check this as well on every pull request.
 There are useful tools in the nix-shell that help with checking this locally.
 You can run `postgrest-check` to do this manually but